ceesem/ossify/docs/reference/layers.md

 !!! info "Layer Design Principles"

-    **Consistent Interface**: All layers implement the same core methods for transformations, masking, and label management.
+    **Consistent Interface**: All layers implement the same core methods for transformations, masking, and feature management.

     **Efficient Storage**: Layers use appropriate data structures (sparse matrices, KDTrees) optimized for their specific use cases.